Submissions

 • More than two authors: (Carroll et al. 2021).

-• Multiple citations: Separate with semicolons; order alphabetically: (Carroll et al. 2021; Smith and Jones 2020; Wilson 2016).
+• Multiple citations: Separate with semicolons and order alphabetically: (Carroll et al. 2021; Smith and Jones 2020; Wilson 2016).

-• Citing multiple works by the same author and year: Distinguish using letters: (Jones 2019a, 2019b).
+• Citing multiple works by the same author and year, distinguish using letters: (Jones 2019a, 2019b).

 • Citing specific pages or sections: (Wilson 2016, p.
 45), (Smith and Jones 2020, pp. 112–115).